| On the Making of Water

 the solo in small pieces taken from different camera positions would

+break the spectator’s concentration and awe.
 I also knew that Trisha could dance the solo twice in one day maybe

 three times but no more, so in filming it, I had no room for lengthy